schmengler/FormFiller/README.md

-SSE_FillForms
+SSE_FormFiller
 ======
 Manually testing the Magento guest checkout can be tedious.
-To make it easier, **SSE_FillForm** adds a button "Fill form with random data" to the shipping and billing address forms.
+To make it easier, **SSE_FormFiller** adds a button "Fill form with random data" to the shipping and billing address forms.

 ## Installation